-Washington, D.C. – The U.S. Senate unanimously passed a bipartisan resolution cosponsored by U.S. Senators Susan Collins (R-ME), Angus King (I-ME) designating the month of July as “National Blueberry Month.”
+Washington, D.C. – The U.S. Senate unanimously passed a bipartisan resolution co-sponsored by U.S. Senators Susan Collins (R-ME) and Angus King (I-ME) designating the month of July as “National Blueberry Month.”
 The resolution recognizes the importance of blueberries to the United States’ agricultural economy and highlights the crop’s history.
-Senators Collins and King ensured that the resolution included language lauding wild blueberries and their superior qualities, as well as paying tribute to the Native Americans that first cultivated the fruit.
-The resolution was also cosponsored by Senators Debbie Stabenow (D-MI), Patty Murray (D-WA), Maria Cantwell (D-WA), and David Perdue (R-GA).
+Senators Collins and King ensured that the resolution included language paying tribute to the native Wabanaki, who first cultivated the crop.

 “The wild blueberry industry has been an integral part of our state’s economy and culture for centuries,” said Senators Collins and King in a joint statement.
-“This resolution recognizes the blueberry industry’s many important contributions to our state, especially as Maine wild blueberry producers face tremendous strain due to the ongoing trade retaliation and disruptions caused by the COVID-19 pandemic.
-We will continue to work to ensure a bright future for wild blueberry growers across the State of Maine.”
+“Our bipartisan resolution recognizes the blueberry industry’s many important contributions to our state, particularly as Maine wild blueberry producers recover from the tremendous strain caused by the COVID-19 pandemic.
+We will continue to work to ensure a bright future for wild blueberry growers across Maine.”

 Click HERE to read the resolution.